 With this methods, you consume only 500–600 calories on two non-consecutive days of the week but eat normally the other 5 days.
-Obviously, with the reduced calories, this should lead to weight loss assuming you don't binge eat on the five days and eat healthily.

 When you fast, human growth hormone levels go up and insulin levels go down.
 Your body’s cells also change the expression of genes and initiate important cellular repair processes.

 Short-term fasting may increase your metabolic rate by 3.6–14%.
 Source

 Intermittent fasting can have many benefits for your body and brain.
 It can cause weight loss and may reduce your risk of type 2 diabetes, heart disease and cancer.
 It may also help you live longer.

 I was shocked to hear that the main side effect of Intermittent Fasting is, (get this ) HUNGER.
 Who knew?
 Here are some other things to keep in mind

 You may also feel weak and your brain may not perform as well as you're used to.

 This may only be temporary, as it can take some time for your body to adapt to the new meal schedule.